Start9Labs/gitea-wrapper/instructions.md

 # Git over SSH/LAN

 Using Gitea over SSH/LAN (.local) is not supported.
-Once the embassyOS clearnet feature has been implemented, the ability to use Gitea over SSH/LAN will be added.
+Once the StartOS clearnet feature has been implemented, the ability to use Gitea over SSH/LAN will be added.